Victoria Falls (Mosi-oa-Tunya)

 Livingstone was excited about his discovery and wrote: "No one can imagine the beauty of the view from anything witnessed in England.
-It had never been seen before by European eyes; but scenes so lovely must have been gazed upon by angels in their flight."
-He named the falls in honour of Queen Victoria, although noted that locals called it Mosi-oa-Tunya – "the smoke that thunders" (could be that more exact translation is "the smoke that rises" (1)).
+It had never been seen before by European eyes, but scenes so lovely must have been gazed upon by angels in their flight."
+He named the falls in honor of Queen Victoria, although noted that locals called it Mosi-oa-Tunya – "the smoke that thunders" (could be that more exact translation is "the smoke that rises" (1)).

-After Livingstone falls were visited and described by several European explorers but more visitors came when railway was built in 1905.
+After Livingstone falls were visited and described by several European explorers but more visitors came when the railway was built in 1905.

 Gradually tourism developed here.
-Warfare lasted for long decades in this region of Africa in the 20th century – but area around the falls was comparatively calm.
-Since the 1980s mass tourism developed, Livingstone town (Zambia) and Victoria Falls town (Zimbabwe) became comparatively prosperous.
+Warfare lasted for long decades in this region of Africa in the 20th century – but the area around the falls was comparatively calm.
+Since the 1980s mass tourism developed, and Livingstone town (Zambia) and Victoria Falls town (Zimbabwe) became comparatively prosperous.

 - Native Name of Victoria Falls, The Northern Rodesia Journal.
 Volume I, No.4., 1951.
-Accessed in 01.04.2013.
+Accessed on 01.04.2013.

 Highlights of Zambia are waterfalls, including one of the greatest natural monuments of the world – Mosi-oa-Tunya or Victoria Falls.
-There are countless other impressive waterfalls in the country, such as Kalambo Falls, Lumangwe Falls and many others.
-Other highlight is prehistoric rock art.
+There are countless other impressive waterfalls in the country, such as Kalambo Falls, Lumangwe Falls, and many others.
+Another highlight is prehistoric rock art.
 In the country have been found hundreds of sites with prehistoric paintings and engravings.
 This art shows people and animals, but often also – geometric symbols.

-Exploring over 150 years of travel and tourism to the Victoria Falls, ‘Footsteps Through Time’ charts the evolution of a global tourism attraction.
-Discover the human heritage of this famous natural wonder and the people who have carved their names in its history – from the arrival of Dr David Livingstone in 1855, the coming of the railway and opening of the Victoria Falls Bridge fifty years later, to the development of international air travel and transformation into the modern tourism destination we know today.
+Exploring over 150 years of travel and tourism to Victoria Falls, ‘Footsteps Through Time’ charts the evolution of a global tourism attraction.
+Discover the human heritage of this famous natural wonder and the people who have carved their names in its history – from the arrival of Dr. David Livingstone in 1855, the coming of the railway and opening of the Victoria Falls Bridge fifty years later, to the development of international air travel and transformation into the modern tourism destination we know today.